MariaHochstoeger/el-madre/README.md

 ## Agile

-At the start of this project, a Project titles "El Madre Blog" was created on GitHub and linked to the El Madre repository.
+At the start of this project, a Project titled "El Madre Blog" was created on GitHub and linked to the El Madre repository.
 This El Madre Blog Project was used as a kanban board to keep track of user stories, to dos, and the timeline.
 The kanban board can be found [here](https://github.com/users/MariaHochstoeger/projects/3).

 In total, there were 10 user stories which were moved throughout the development cycle from "To Do" to "In Progress" to "Done".